whsalazar-org/migrations-via-actions-gl/SETUP_GUIDE.md

 > - *** For GEI, you can set `INSTALL_PREREQS` to `false` to opt out of installing GEI and other prerequisites during the workflow run.
 If the variable is unset, it defaults to `true`.
 > - **** For GEI with BitBucket Server, `BITBUCKET_ARCHIVE_DOWNLOAD_HOST` is only needed it using BBS Data Center cluster or if using a load balancer. `BITBUCKET_SHARED_HOME` can be set if your BitBucket Server is not using the default shared home directory.
 > - For GEI with GitLab, `BLOB_STORAGE_CONTAINER` is used as the container name for Azure Storage or the bucket name for AWS S3.
+> - **Container Image Configuration**: For GitLab migrations, you can use a custom container image by setting `GL_EXPORTER_IMAGE` (the container image URL), `DOCKER_REGISTRY_USERNAME` (username for private registries), and `DOCKER_REGISTRY_PASSWORD` (password for private registries).
+If these are not set, the workflow will use a default container and install prerequisites during execution.
 > - Token requirements:
 >   - **`SOURCE_ADMIN_TOKEN`** must have the `repo` and `admin:org` scopes set (for GitHub-based sources)
 >   - **`TARGET_ADMIN_TOKEN`** must have the `admin:org`, `workflow` (if GEI), and `delete_repo` scopes set.